Connaught Laboratories: Improving production and affordability

 In the second half of 1923, Connaught's insulin operations were expanded into a sizeable "factory" at a vacant YMCA building that was transformed through a mix of donations and government grants.
-The main purpose of expansion was to lower the cost of insulin as much as possible.
+The main purpose of the expansion was to lower the cost of insulin as much as possible.
 As Defries told the press, Connaught "would now be able to produce enough insulin for all of Canada in the new facility and at a steadily declining price."
 By November, Connaught was producing 250,000 units of insulin weekly; the average diabetic needed 15-20 units every day.
-It exported to countries across the globe entirely at cost of materials and production, since Connaught was “not engaged in commercial business.”
+It exported to countries across the globe entirely at the cost of materials and production, since Connaught was "not engaged in commercial business."

-During this period, Connaught was the world’s primary driver of research and innovation in insulin production as well as some of its earlier specialisations including the diphtheria antitoxin.
-The Labs' relevant advances are reflected in scientific publications of the time by Peter Moloney, David Scott, and Charles Best.
+During this period, Connaught was the world's primary driver of research and innovation in insulin production as well as some of its earlier specialisations including the diphtheria antitoxin.
+The lab's relevant advances are reflected in scientific publications of the time by Peter Moloney, David Scott, and Charles Best.
 Rockefeller Foundation noted the surrounding development of public health services and services in Toronto and met with John G. FitzGerald, Director of Connaught Laboratories, in its search to found a third school of public health (the first two being at Johns Hopkins University and Harvard University).
 Shortly after, it approved the creation of the School of Hygiene at the University of Toronto.
 The School of Hygiene opened its doors in June 1927.
-Connaught and the School shared their administration under FitzGerald's directorship, the School serving as the academic research and teaching arm of the Labs and the Hygiene Building also accommodating much of the Labs’ operational facilities.
+Connaught and the School shared their administration under FitzGerald's directorship, the School serving as the academic research and teaching arm of the Labs and the Hygiene Building also accommodating much of the Labs' operational facilities.

 In 1926, John Jacob Abel at Johns Hopkins University discovered a method to crystallize insulin to a purer form, but only in small quantities with a shorter lifespan.
 A team at Connaught led by David Scott and assisted by Arthur Charles and Albert Fisher refined this process into 1933 to consistently produce highly pure insulin.
 Charles and Fisher prepared a new international standard for insulin, the first in crystalline form.
 In 1936, Fisher and Scott built upon the work of Hans Christian Hagedorn, one of Banting and Best's original Danish collaborators (along with August Krogh), to formulate protamine zinc insulin.
 This was the first long-acting alternative to regular insulin.